-Stocks Head Lower Despite UK Unemployment Rate Holding at 3.9%
+Stocks Head Lower Despite UK Unemployment Rate Holding

 Asian markets traded lower and European bourses are set to open on the back foot as US – Chinese tensions, in addition to worrying trends surrounding the Chinese consumer, drag on market sentiment.
 Negativity in the market is overshadowing better than expected Chinese economic growth and better than forecast UK jobs data.